Last updated: May 29, 2026

 Who this may fit best

-This site may be useful if you want calm, practical mortgage guidance.
+MortgageOntario.ca may be useful if you want calm, practical mortgage guidance before making a decision.

-- Borrowers dealing with credit, income, or timing issues
+• Borrowers dealing with credit, income, timing, or qualification issues

-- Clients who want a careful second opinion on a more difficult mortgage file
+• Clients who want a second opinion on a more complex mortgage file

-It may not be the right fit for someone who only wants a quick headline rate without any review of the actual file.
+This may not be the right fit for someone who only wants a quick headline rate without reviewing the actual file.
 Mortgage decisions are usually better when they are based on the full picture, not just one number.

 Licensing and contact information

-Mortgage brokering in Ontario is a regulated activity, and it makes sense to know exactly who you are dealing with before making an important financial decision.
+Mortgage brokering in Ontario is a regulated activity.
+Before making an important financial decision, it makes sense to know who you are dealing with and which brokerage they are registered with.

 About Roger